hayk111/showsourcing/README.md

 This would be the flow between branches
 ![alt text](branches-flow.png)

-For a `feature` branch normally it's a heavy MR to review, since it is this way, we decided to create a branch from that `feature` branch called `ticket` branch, the only purpose of this branch is to be merged on the feature branch, creating smaller PR's to review.
+For a `feature` branch we checkout from `development`, but normally it's a heavy MR to review.
+After the assessment of the `feature` it is decided the size of the `feature`.
+If it is big we create a branch from that `feature` branch called `ticket` branch, the only purpose of this branch is to be merged on the feature branch, creating smaller PR's to review.
 This way its easier to keep track of the changes. e.g.
 ```
 # we start on development branch
 git checkout -b feature/number-issue-small-description